nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 You can run them all via `make` or `make all`

-You can setup the git hooks by running `scripts/setup-hooks.sh`
+You can setup git hooks to run all checks by running `scripts/setup-hooks.sh`

 ## lint

+1. Runs luacheck quietly using `.luacheck` settings
+1. Runs `scripts/doc-comments.sh` to validate annotated documentation

 ```sh
 make lint
 ```

-1. Runs luacheck quietly using `.luacheck` settings
-1. Runs `scripts/doc-comments.sh` to validate annotated documentation

 ## style